madyan94/number-bars/README.md

 # number-bars
-Script to add the index of each bar to the chart.
+MQL4 Script for MetaTrader4 Trading Platform to label bar indexes on the chart.
+It is meant to be a very helpful tool for MQL4 programmers to debug their EAs and scripts.